 There are many reasons you might wish to change the name on a birth certificate.
 There are rules for each type of change.
 This includes changing from one name to another, correcting a misspelled name, adding a missing name, or correcting a parent’s information.

 To change a name on a birth certificate, contact the Department of Health and Mental Hygiene’s Division of Vital Records (DVR).
 You can bring documents to DVR in person or you can mail them.
 You can find the DVR contact information, including the agency street address, on the Division website or by clicking here.

 Changing the name on the certificate to a new name

 Parents may change the name of a child born in Maryland one time within the first year, without a court order.
 This requires a written request from both parents listed on the birth certificate.
 Both parents must also submit an affidavit (a sworn statement) that they are the true parents of the child and that they are making the request of their own free will.
 The affidavit must be sworn before a notary public.
 A second name change within a year, or a name change after one year, requires a court order.

-If the name on a birth certificate is spelled incorrectly, you don’t need a court order to correct the spelling.
+If the name on a birth certificate is spelled incorrectly, you do not need a court order to correct the spelling.
 You must provide the required documents (listed below) to show the correct spelling.

 If the first and last names are missing from the birth certificate, these can be added without a court order.
 If the first name is missing, and the last name on the record is different from the last name the person uses, the last name on the record will be updated when the first name is added.
 You must provide the required documents (listed below) to show the name that is in use.

 Documents required to correct a misspelled name or to add a missing name